 On March 15, 2020, Governor Gavin Newsom advised that individuals at high risk for serious illness due to COVID-19, including persons over 65 years of age, or have serious chronic medical conditions, such as heart disease, diabetes, lung disease, or compromised immune systems, should practice home isolation.
-At this time, ADHCs are not mandated to close; however, the CDC's Implementation of Mitigation Strategies for Communities with Local COVID-19 Transmission (PDF) provides mitigation strategies ADHCs can implement to reduce the transmission of COVID-19, with additional recommendations based on the level of local community transmission.
+At this time, ADHCs are not mandated to close; however, the CDC's Activities and Initiatives Supporting the COVID-19 Response and the President's Plan for Opening America Up Again (PDF) provides mitigation strategies ADHCs can implement to reduce the transmission of COVID-19, with additional recommendations based on the level of local community transmission.

 Community transmission of COVID-19 is occurring in California.
 The California Department of Public Health recommends all ADHCs use mitigation strategies for substantial level of community transmission – specifically, ADHCs should: